deirde/api.identity-manager/readme.md

 # API-IDENTITY-MANAGER

-Simple Python Flask based API with password and token based authentication.<br/>
+A simple Python Flask API for token-based authentication.<br/>
 <br/>
 Purpose of the API:<br/>
 .
 Track API usage by user</br>